oceaan-pendharkar/A01253605_A01352270_A4/README.md

 MartinS3030

 ## Any important comments you'd like to make about your work:
+Your mission: COMPLETE ASSIGNMENT 4.
+Yes, it's very meta.

+To play this game, you can navigate to the first level of this package (the same level this readme is in), and pass gameplay.py as a command argument.
+For example, on my Mac, I would type python3 gameplay.py from this directory to start playing the game.

+Some hints:
+- If you can, put points into your self-control!
+There are a lot of ways to lose it in the game and you'll need it for the final battle.
+- Be careful when typing the points you want to allocate - if you don't keep track correctly you will be penalized.
+- Keep track of your stats and position of the board by reading through the statement that prints at the end of each turn.

 Here is a table of the requirements implemented from the rubric:
 | Requirement      | Line Number |
 | ----------- | ----------- |